keyboard_arrow_up

 Hinge Length

-The measurement of hinges running parallel to the hinge pin from one end of the leaves to the other end of the leaves.
+The measurement running parallel to the hinge pin, extending from one end of the leaves to the other.

 Hinge Width

-Also known as "open width", it is the measurement of the width of hinges, including both leaves and the pin.
-Hinge width is a measurement perpendicular to the hinge pin.
+Also referred to as "open width," it is the measurement perpendicular to the hinge pin, accounting for both leaves and the pin.

 Knuckle

-Also referred to as joint, node, curl and loop it is the individual, hollow joint of a hinge through which the hinge pin is inserted.
+Also known as the joint, node, curl, or loop, it is the individual, hollow section of a hinge through which the pin is inserted.

 Knuckle Length

-The length of an individual knuckle, equivalent to one-half of the pitch.
+The measurement of an individual knuckle, equivalent to half of the pitch.

 Leaf

-Component of hinges that extends laterally from the knuckle and revolves around the pin.
+The component of a hinge that extends laterally from the knuckle and rotates around the pin.

 Leaf Width

-The measurement from the pin to the end of the leaf.
+The distance from the pin to the outer edge of the leaf.

 Lock Punch

-Preventing leaf rotation by moving the material from adjacent knuckles to remove end play.
-It is located at the bottom of the knuckle in a uniform consistent pattern.
+A process that prevents leaf rotation by displacing material from adjacent knuckles to remove end play.
+This is located at the bottom of the knuckle in a consistent pattern.

 Offset